machinekoder/pickit-docs/docs/faq/general/how-to-chose-the-correct-clustering-preset.rst

 Plane Based Clustering
 ~~~~~~~~~~~~~~~~~~~~~~

 This method looks for flat surfaces in the scene.
-If two surfaces have a
-different orientation they are considered as separate clusters.
+If two surfaces have a different orientation they are considered separate clusters.
 On the
 image below the results of this clustering method is shown.
 For the
 shampoo bottles multiple clusters are formed, which is not good.
-For the
-boxes all of the boxes are clustered apart andno points are missing at
+All boxes are clustered apart and no points are missing at
 the edges of the surfaces, which is good.
 For the electrical plug
 shieldings multiple clusters per part are formed, which is not good.